usnistgov/striqt/README.md

 * `edge-sensor-server`: Serve access to local compute and radio resources for `edge-sensor-sweep` on remote clients.

-Instructions for the use of these can be found with the `--help` flag.
+Detailed usage instructions for each can be discovered with `--help`.

 ### Module APIs
 This is alpha software.
 The API may still change without warning, and only source-code level documentation is available for these modules.